 Alice and Kafka are Dead / Long Live the Rosenbergs (2005)

 How to solve a problem like that of Ethel Rosenberg’s?
 Or Alice’s in Wonderland?
 Both were condemned to death, one in a fairytale, one in real life.
 Historic trials and great literary events meet in this co-production, in order to see what these two stories of the death penalty may have in common.

 Dancing With Darkness (2002)

-In DAH Theatre’s first ever solo performance, actress Sanja Krsmanovic Tasic, through dealing with the reasons of the loss of an old performance “The Helen Keller Case”, deals with the meaning of loss in general: the loss of senses, the loss of a country, the loss of perceiving reality in a generally accepted way, the loss of identity.
+In DAH Theater’s first solo performance, Sanja Krsmanović Tasić expands through the theme of dealing with loss and its reasoning in a previous performance (“The Helen Keller Case”) to the meaning of loss in general: the loss of senses, the loss of a country, the loss of perceiving reality in a generally accepted way, the loss of identity.

 The Helen Keller Case (1998)

 A story about the need for communication, the need to touch an other- told through moments of the biography of Helen Keller, a famous deaf and blind American author and advocate for human rights.
 Meeting across different times, imaginary and historical persons dance with darkness, casting their hopeful gazes toward the coming century.